Codenhance/codenhance.github.io/_posts/2015-08-24-setting-up-your-development-environment.md

 Vim is extremely configurable.
 It should work fine without any setup, but if you're feeling ambitious you can install <a href="https://github.com/VundleVim/Vundle.vim">Vundle</a>, a Vim plugin manager.
 Once it's installed, I recommend installing a tab-completion plugin, like <a href="https://github.com/ervandew/supertab">this one</a>.

 That's it, you are ready to code.

+## Things to watch out for

+- You'll have to type your password to install these programs
+- Your cursor may not move while you're typing your password!